Table of contents

-Websites and other online platforms often use structured data in order to provide more meaningful information to search engines.
+Websites and other online platforms often use structured data to give more meaningful context about their content to search engines.
 One of the key components of this structured data is the use of unique identifiers, or “@id” values, which help search engines identify and understand the relationship between different pieces of information on a website

-In this blog post, let’s take a closer look at how to choose the @id for your schema markup, especially if you’re an SEO specialist looking to optimize your website.
+In this guide, let’s take a closer look at how to choose the @id for your schema markup, especially if you’re an SEO specialist looking to optimize your website.

 What is @id in schema markup?

-The use of @id is essential for creating links between different pieces of data in a JSON-LD document.
+The use of @id is essential for creating links between different pieces of data.
 It allows you to uniquely identify resources, and it makes it possible to establish relationships between them.

 Other parts of the document can then use this @id to reference the resource, creating a web of linked data.
 This is particularly useful when you want to define an entity once and reference it multiple times in different parts of your website.